Troubleshooting Enterprise State Roaming settings in Azure Active Directory

 - Windows 10 or newer, with the latest updates, and a minimum Version 1511 (OS Build 10586 or later) is installed on the device.

 - The device is Azure AD joined or hybrid Azure AD joined.
 For more information, see how to get a device under the control of Azure AD.

 - Ensure that Enterprise State Roaming is enabled for the tenant in Azure AD as described in To enable Enterprise State Roaming.
 You can enable roaming for all users or for only a selected group of users.

 - The user is assigned an Azure Active Directory Premium license.

 - The device must be restarted and the user must sign in again to access Enterprise State Roaming features.

 Information to include when you need help

-If you cannot solve your issue with the guidance below, you can contact our support engineers.
+If you can't solve your issue with the guidance that follows, you can contact our support engineers.
 When you contact them, include the following information:

 - General description of the error: Are there error messages seen by the user?
 If there was no error message, describe the unexpected behavior you noticed, in detail.
 What features are enabled for sync and what is the user expecting to sync?
 Are multiple features not syncing or is it isolated to one?

 - Users affected – Is sync working/failing for one user or multiple users?
 How many devices are involved per user?
 Are all of them not syncing or are some of them syncing and some not syncing?